-Travel costs can be especially high for people who live in the countryside.
+Travel costs can be especially high for people who live in the countryside and people who have difficulties with their eyesight.

 Communication and relationships with social work

 People said that it is important to have good relationships with social workers where there is trust.